Fitch Rates Bank of Baroda's Proposed Senior Unsecured Debt 'BBB-(EXP)'

 passu among

-around five years and the bank plans to use all the proceeds for
+years and the bank plans to use all the proceeds for offshore

 The final rating is subject to the receipt of final